 Paragraph (1) of this Article provides that, if certain conditions are met, the non-performing party may cure by correcting the non-performance.
 In effect, by meeting these conditions, the non-performing party is able to extend the time for performance for a brief period beyond that stipulated in the contract, unless timely performance is required by the agreement or the circumstances.
 This Article thus favours the preservation of the contract.
-It also reflects the policy of minimising economic waste, as incorporated in Article 7.4.8 (Mitigation of harm), and the basic principle of good faith stated in Articles 37 and 48 CISG and in some domestic laws governing contracts and sales.
+It also reflects the policy of minimising economic waste, as incorporated in Article 7.4.8 (Mitigation of harm), and the basic principle of good faith stated in Article 1.7.
+This Article is related to the cure provisions contained in Articles 37 and 48 CISG and in some domestic laws governing contracts and sales.
 Even many of those legal systems that do not have a rule permitting cure would normally take a reasonable offer of cure into account in assessing damages.